Re-imagining a lost icon of Renaissance Florence

 Back in 2014 Calvium had the pleasure of partnering with professors Fabrizio Nevola and David Rosenthal of the University of Exeter to produce the original Hidden Florence app, which takes users on one of six tours through the historic city, as seen through the eyes of a contemporary citizen living during the Renaissance.
-This year the app was extended to feature new stories and characters but perhaps more excitingly we’ve had the chance to work with the University of Exeter again to develop an entirely new Hidden Florence based app.
+In 2019, the app was extended to feature new stories and characters but perhaps more excitingly we’ve had the chance to work with the University of Exeter again to develop an entirely new Hidden Florence based app.

 Hidden Florence 3D: San Pier Maggiore is a collaboration between Calvium, Professor Fabrizio Nevola at the University of Exeter, Professor Donal Cooper at the University of Cambridge, and the National Gallery, as well as our friends at Zubr.